morpheuslord/Nmap-API/README.md

 ## Improvements
 Added GPT functionality with chunking module.
 The methodology is based on how `Langchain GPT embeddings` operate.
-Basically the operation goes like this:
+Basically, the operation goes like this:

 ```text
 Data -> Chunks_generator ─┐            ┌─> AI_Loop -> Data_Extraction -> Return_Dat